gicait/python-for-geospatial-data-analysis/README.md

 This includes short and minimalistic few sessions covering fundamentals of Python programing language and fundamentals of Python programming for geospatial data analysis including vector and raster data.

-Each chapter includes several Python Jupyter Notebooks with code samples with example.
-And data used in codes are also included in the chapter folder.
+Each chapter includes several Python Jupyter Notebooks with example codes.
+And data used in example codes are also included in chapter folders.

 ## Libraries Used